Bessie Blount Griffin: Inventions - assistive devices

 During her career, Blount was a physical therapist to Thomas Edison's son, Theodore Miller Edison.
 Blount and Edison became close friends.
 During that time she invented a disposable emesis basin.
 The basin was a kidney-shaped disposable cardboard dish made out of flour, water, and newspaper that was baked until the material was hard.
 Once again, the U.S. Veterans Affairs (VA) showed no interest in Blount's invention.
 She sold the rights to her invention to a company in Belgium.

+Blount's invention is recognized as one of the earliest electric assistive eating devices, and its design philosophy — allowing patients to control the pace of their own meals — laid groundwork for modern assistive feeding technologies.

 Forensic science career

 In 1969, Blount embarked on a second career, in law enforcement, pursuing forensic science research for police departments in New Jersey and Virginia.
 During her previous patient therapy, while demonstrating ambidextrous functions, or writing with teeth or feet, she had begun to see a correlation between physical health and writing characteristics.
 From her observations, she saw how a person's handwriting reflected their state of health.
 This discovery inspired her to publish a technical paper on "medical graphology".
 After the publication of the paper, Blount's career in forensics quickly grew.
 By the late 1960s she was assisting police departments in Norfolk, Virginia and Vineland, New Jersey, and later joined the Portsmouth, Virginia police department as a chief examiner until 1972, when the state of Virginia centralized its document examination.
 In 1977, the Metropolitan Police (Scotland Yard) Forensic Science Laboratory invited Blount to join them in London for advanced studies in graphology.
 At sixty-three years old, she was the first Black woman to be accepted into the advanced studies at the Document Division of Scotland Yard.

 On returning, Blount started her own forensic science consulting business and ran it for twenty-years, using her forensic experience to examine documents and slave papers from the pre-civil war.
 Blount operated that business until the age of 83.
 Her verification of authenticity was also used on Native American treaties with the United States.